LawleyFall2018/230-fall2017/weekly_materials/week14/phpEmailExercise.md

-# Week 14 Exercise: PHP Email Form
+# Week 14 Homework Exercise: PHP Email Form

 ## Overview & Goals
 In today's exercise, you'll build a simple PHP contact form.
 Because it's easy for a form like this to be abused, rather than writing our own script, we're going to use one that's been developed to include some security features.